Yatte2024/REssentials/Rpackage/Development_Workflow_Rpackage/index.md

 | GPL-3 License | Requires derivative works to also be open source under GPL. | Good if you want to enforce open-source compliance. | `use_gpl3_license()` |
 | CC0 License | Public domain dedication; no rights reserved. | Good if you want to give up all rights and encourage maximum reuse. | `use_cc0_license()` |

-✅ Best Practice: Use MIT for maximum flexibility, GPL-3 if you want stricter sharing rules.
+✅ Use MIT for maximum flexibility, GPL-3 if you want stricter sharing rules.